dbulashevich/minio-playground/replication_fail/README.md

 - Set up server-side bucket replication from PRIMARY to BACKUP
 - Copy a file into the source bucket
 - Check file stats and make sure its replication status is COMPLETED
-- Stop the BACKUP deployment
+- Pause the BACKUP deployment
 - Copy the same file into the source bucket again
 - Check file stats.
 Replication status is PENDING now, as BACKUP deployment is down
 - Copy the same file into the source bucket again.
 Operation will stuck.